jumz33/hexagonal-trip/README.md

-An easy program to find the shortest way to goal coordinates in a hexagonal grid.
+# Problem
+User inputs some command sequence that controls a helicopter in a hexagonal grid.
+Program must output a command sequence for a truck finding the shortest way to the helicopter position

-# Controls:
+# Controls
-f - move forward;
+f - move forward; r - rotate right; l - rotate left
-l - turn left;
-r - turn right;

-Example: fflfllfrf